Springfield, Missouri: Healthcare

 Springfield is a regional medical hub with the healthcare field employing a large number of people in the city.
 Major care providers include CoxHealth, Mercy, Ozarks Community Hospital and Jordan Valley Community Health Center, with Mercy being classified amongst the top 100 hospitals in the country.
 The industry employs more than 30,000 people in the Springfield metro.

 CoxHealth is a private not-for-profit healthcare system headquartered in Springfield.
 It is ranked in the top ten hospitals in Missouri and it is a seven time top 100 hospital system operating six hospitals, over 80 clinics, health plans and other facilities and employing over 12,100 people in southwest Missouri and Northwest Arkansas.
 The largest of the network's hospitals, Cox South is a level one trauma, stroke, and STEMI Center.
 Cox also runs a Children's Miracle Network Hospital for specialized pediatric care.

 Mercy Hospital Springfield, part of the Mercy Health System based in St. Louis, is ranked number six in the state.
 It has a Level 1 Trauma Center and runs a pediatric cancer center.
 Mercy Springfield is one of only six St. Jude Children's Research Hospital affiliates in the country, located inside the Jane Pitt Pediatric Cancer Center named for Jane Pitt, mother of actor and Springfield native, Brad Pitt, who helped to fund the center with help from his brother, businessman Douglas Pitt, sister Julie, and then partner, actress Angelina Jolie.

-Both Cox and Mercy maintain Ronald McDonald House Charities and houses for families of those who have children undergoing medical treatment.

 The United States Medical Center for Federal Prisoners, one of six federal institutions designed to handle federal inmates' medical concerns, is located at the corner of W. Sunshine Street and Kansas Expressway.
-Several high-profile criminals, including several mob bosses have been housed at the center.
-Among them, Joseph Bonanno of the Bonanno crime family and John Gotti of the Gambino crime family, who died in the center.
-The center also housed mass murderer Jared Lee Loughner, who perpetrated the 2011 Tucson shooting injuring US Representative Gabby Giffords.